 When planning your journey, you should consider the costs of fuel, additional insurance and breakdown cover and the number of road tolls you will need to pay on the way there and back.

-Also consider the wear and tear on your vehicle before making the journey, which could devalue your car if you’re looking to sell, or mean a trip to the garage on your return to the UK.
+Also consider the wear and tear on your vehicle before making the journey, which could devalue your car if you’re looking to sell or take a trip to the garage on your return to the UK.

 In addition to saving money, driving to France is also better for the environment than flying — especially in a low-emission vehicle — so could be a deciding factor if you’re worried about your carbon footprint.